 Soon, Evelyn realized that she wanted to expand upon the café theme and create a full-fledged dining room, one which specialized in the down-home food that was typical of a special Sunday feast.
 Hence, Juniper Valley Ranch was born.

 The restaurant immediately became a family affair.
 Ethel and her husband, Matt Shirola, left a thriving restaurant career of their own in town and moved back out to the ranch.
 For the next 35 years or so, they worked alongside Evelyn day and night in creating a quality homemade meal in the comfortable atmosphere of the Old West.
-Ethel’s eldest grandson Greg Dickey took over the place in 1983 and has run the place ever since.
+Ethel’s eldest grandson Greg Dickey took over in 1983 and has run the place ever since.
 His kids Olivia and Preston and wife Cindi play a big part in the day-to-day business.